The Highways Passport is transforming the way the network’s workforce is managed, whether directly employed or in the supply chain.

 The powerful Passport database and smartcard provides a single, transferable record for every worker, enabling up-to-date, real-time validation of an individual’s authority to work today, enforcing safety standards at all times.

-As well as storing any number of qualifications, skills and competencies held by a person, the system provides evidence of workforce achievement of Highways England’s common induction training (HCI).
+As well as storing any number of qualifications, skills and competencies held by a person, the system provides evidence of workforce achievement of the Highways Common Induction training (HCI).

-The system helps in the management of fatigue and logs key occupational health data, such as work restrictions, putting it at the heart of every contractor’s H&S practices for Highways England.
+The system helps in the management of fatigue and logs key occupational health data, such as work restrictions, putting it at the heart of every contractor’s H&S practices for National Highways.

 The software and apps behind Passport are from Reference Point, the UK’s leading supplier of mobile workforce technology and innovation.
 User support, training and other services are managed by Mitie – the same partnership that provide Network Rail’s Sentinel.